-Loftis to host Trump, Ashcroft, Fiorina at SFO conference
+Loftis to host Trump, Ashcroft, others for national conference in Charleston

 The State Financial Officers Foundation (SFOF) today announced that businessman and investor Donald Trump, and author Travis Brown, will deliver keynote addresses at its spring meeting on April 13-14 in historic downtown Charleston.
 Other keynote speakers include Carly Fiorina, former CEO of Hewlett-Packard, and former Attorney General John Ashcroft.